Isha2605/Isha2605/README.md

 ---

 💬 *"Data is the new oil, but I make it refined & beautiful."*
-🧡 *Always open to collaborations, internships, and meaningful data projects!*
+🧡 *Always open to collaborations, full-time opportunities, and meaningful data projects!*